ptsim/vecbackup/README.md

 * Chunks are named with the sha512_256(fingerprint secret + sha512_256(original chunk content)).

 ## Q: How do I tell vecbackup to exclude certain files?
-* Use the -exclude-file <exclude_file> option to the backup command.
+* Use the -exclude-from <exclude_file> option to the backup command.
 * Each line in the <exclude_file> is a pattern containing files to ignore.
 * Run ```vecbackup help``` for more details.
 * Example file: